catwell/www.warp10.io/reference/functions/function_TOTIMESTAMP.md

 category: reference
 ---

-The `TOTIMESTAMP` function consumes a string parameter (date with or without a time) from the top of the stack and pushes back its conversion to a number of time units.
+The `TOTIMESTAMP` function consumes a string parameter (date + time + time zone) from the top of the stack and pushes back its conversion to a number of time units since the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

-The date and time supported corresponds to the norm [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) and are:
+The supported format is [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) and are:

-  * yyyy-mm-ddd
-  * yyyy-mm-dddT
-  * yyyy-mm-dddThh:mm:ssZ
   * yyyy-mm-dddThh:mm:ss.ssssssZ
   * yyyy-mm-dddThh:mm:ss+hh:mm